In my country, the food habits of the people can be divided into 3 major categories:

 My thoughts for everyone:

 1. If you are a non-vegetarian, I understand you don’t have any grudge on the animals.
 You’re eating meat because you’re habituated, probably because you’ve been eating it since childhood.
 If someday you feel it's not good for you or it’s cruel for the animals, you may drop the habit.
-I don’t call it good or bad.
+I don’t judge you on the basis of what you eat.

 2. If you’re a vegetarian and confused by the articles and videos of “veganism” preachers in India, then don’t worry.
 If possible make sure your milkman takes good care of his cattle.